Virgin Voyages

 Virgin Voyages is a cruise line headquartered in Plantation, Florida and a joint venture between the Virgin Group and Bain Capital.

-As of April 2022, Virgin Voyages has two ships in the fleet, with two more on order, all with an expected capacity of approximately 2,700 passengers each.
-The first ship, Scarlet Lady, began sailing August 6 from Portsmouth with UK only itineraries.
+As of September 2025, Virgin Voyages has four ships in the fleet, all with an expected capacity of approximately 2,700 passengers each.
+The first ship, Scarlet Lady, began sailing August 6, 2021 from Portsmouth with UK only itineraries.
 Scarlet Lady began operating from PortMiami in October 2021, sailing mainly four-to-five night cruises in the Caribbean.